joshunrau/MplusLGM/README.md

 ### Step 5: Follow-Up Analyses

 Now that we have the final model, we can add the most probable class to each individual in our dataset using the getDataset function.
 The plotModel function can also be used to easily plot our model using ggplot2.
-Here, we wil plot the observed means against the final model by passing additional geoms to ggplot2.
+Here, we will plot the observed means against the final model by passing additional geoms to ggplot2.

 ```
 # Get final dataset based on most probable class membership